-Agile methodology adoption is on the rise and so is the debate on the role of an Agile business analyst.
-So who is an Agile business analyst?
-In this post, I am going to talk about the role, need and the context of agile business analyst.
+The IT industry is swiftly embracing Agile methodology and this brings into focus the role of an Agile business analyst.
+In this article, I am going to discuss the need and the context of Agile business analysts.

 History of Agile movement

 How did Agile came into picture?
 By 1970s, software experts were convinced that waterfall way of software development was not suitable for most of the bespoke software development projects, because of various reasons e.g. changing requirements, lack of consistent customer collaboration.